MattPlum/SecureCloudComputingProject/README.md

 ## Deployed Application to Okteto Cloud Platform
 Created docker container images with docker compose and deployed the stack to okteto with
 ### `okteto stack deploy (stack name) --build`
-Required path modifications were made for production deployment found in the branch dbranch.
+Required modifications were made for production deployment found in the branch dbranch.
 Application in production can be found deployed at url
 ### https://frontend-amisir0219.cloud.okteto.net/